top of page

 IMG_9156.JPG

-Louises chamber works are supported by prestigious institutions -- The Arts Council of Ireland, Culture Ireland, The Glens arts centre and the Embassy of Ireland in Germany.
+Louise’s chamber works are supported by the Arts Council of Ireland, Culture Ireland, The Glens Arts Centre, and the Embassy of Ireland in Germany.

-Lou is showcasing the BWARS machine at gaming festivals and events across Germany, delivering BWARS performances, talks on conceptualising video game music, and leading audio workshops throughout 2024 and 2025.
-Her appearances include major industry gatherings such as Nerdic Events, Games Ground, and NERDICon, with BWARS also making an appearance at Gamescom 2024.
-Video games works tba nda
+BWARS is a regular presence at gaming festivals and industry events across Germany, delivering performances, talks on conceptualising video game music, and audio workshops throughout 2024 and 2025.
+Appearances include Nerdic Events, Games Ground, and NERDICon, with BWARS also showcased at the European Games Night at Devcom / Gamescom 2024.

 "Sabai is an enchantingly atmospheric sonic tapestry of folky mysticism" Hotpress